kubukoz/blog/mdoc/asking-better-questions.md

 From the very first day I started learning how to program, I had questions. **So many questions!**

-Thing is, after some time, as my career progressed, I ended up being on the receiving end of such questions a lot of the time.
-That never changed - in fact, I'm used to people asking for help on a daily basis, if not more often.
+Thing is, after some time, as my career progressed, I ended up being on the receiving end of such questions more and more.
+That never changed - in fact, I'm used to people asking for help many times a day.

 All of this is to say, I've asked and been asked probably thousands of questions - good ones, but also bad ones, and I would like to share a couple tips on how to ask better questions.
 These tips will not only help you **reach a solution sooner**, but possibly a **better solution altogether**.